 Opioid addiction currently affects 6 million people in the U.S., according to a recent report, far more than previously estimated.
 Last year, more than 72,000 people died from drug overdoses, a great many of these from opioids.
 Alcohol addiction affects and kills even more people every year than drugs.

-But even when people want help for their addiction to opioids or alcohol, many wonder if they can afford treatment.
+But even when people want help for their addiction to opioids or alcohol, many wonder if they can afford alcohol treatment or drug rehab.
 Sometimes, the belief that treatment is beyond their financial means stops people from seeking any help at all.

-For people with Medicare, Medicaid or commercial insurance, some kind of addiction treatment is usually available at little to no cost.
+For people with Medicare, Medicaid or commercial insurance, some kind of addiction treatment or drug rehab is usually available at little to no cost.
 Even if a patient doesn’t have any coverage, many responsible providers will try to find solutions so that no one who needs treatment is turned away.

 At CleanSlate Centers, we work with patients to find solutions so that costs don't stand in the way of treatment.
 Here are some common questions that we encounter about the affordability of addiction treatment: